temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 		}
 ```

-Now we handle the Query.
+Now you'll handle the Query.
 Define the variables needed to Query the Workflow, and then handle the result.

 ```go